 - (a) is false, misleading or deceptive, or likely to mislead or deceive; - (b) is fraudulent, dishonest or in bad faith; or - (c) has the purpose, or has or is likely to have the effect, of distorting or manipulating prices in the Wholesale Electricity Market.

-References to the WEM Rules in this Trading Conduct Guideline are to the Consolidated Companion version of the WEM Rules, which are the WEM Rules intended to be in force from commencement of the new market.
 Terms that are capitalised in this guideline are defined terms in Chapter 11 (Glossary) of the WEM Rules.